beyretb/AnimalAI-Olympics/documentation/definitionsOfObjects.md

 #### Rewards

-Objects that may terminate the event if the agents collides with one. **Important note:** for sphere goals the `y` and `z` components of the provided sizes are ignored and only the `x` one counts
+Objects that give a reward and may terminate the event if the agents collides with one. **Important note:** for sphere goals the `y` and `z` components of the provided sizes are ignored and only the `x` one counts

 - Good goals: green spheres with a positive reward equal to their size, terminate an episode